clearlinux/clear-linux-documentation/source/collaboration/writing-guide.rst

 Write using simple English: Be brief and communicate only the information that is needed.
 Be friendly and informative.
-Emphasize clarity and avoid unecessary complicated or technical terms.
+Emphasize clarity and avoid unnecessary complicated or technical terms.
 Make the content accessible to non-native speakers.

 Be brief